michhar/azureml-keras-yolov3-custom/README.md

 5. Label data with VoTT and export to Storage
 6. Use driver Python script to train a model in the cloud
 7. Download final model
-8. Perform inference on video from camera
+8. Perform inference on video from camera locally
+9. Deploy the solution locally and in the cloud as a REST API
+10. Convert from Keras to ONNX format

-The driver script automatically calculates the optimal sizes for the anchor boxes and updates a config file for YOLOv3.
-It also uses the config file to convert a pretrained Darknet model to Keras format for the custom number of classes.
+> Note:  The training script automatically calculates the optimal sizes for the anchor boxes and updates a config file for YOLOv3.
+It also uses the config file to convert a pretrained Darknet model to Keras format for the custom number of classes so the user does not need to perform these manual steps.

 ## Prerequisites